LancePutnam/Gamma/README.md

 	./run.sh examples/oscillator/sine.cpp

 To only compile the source file without running, include AUTORUN=0 after the source file.
 Binaries are located in the automatically generated `build/` directory.
-On OSX, the Gamma library will be linked to the pre-compiled dependent libraries in `external/lib_osx`.
-On Linux, use `apt-get` to install the necessary dependent libraries.

-### Xcode (OS X)
-You may also build the library using the supplied Xcode project.
-1. Open `project/xcode/gamma.xcodeproj`
-2. Build the target `libgamma{.a, .dylib}`.
-The library will be in project build folder.
+Most examples stream audio out to the DAC and therefore require a real-time audio streaming library to be linked to (see Dependencies section below).

 ## Compiling Directly From Source
 Gamma can easily be compiled directly from source into an existing project.